 11 Best Brokers for Large-Volume Traders

 Founded in 2010, Global Prime enables trading with 56 currency pairs and over 100 other financial instruments, including indices, cryptocurrencies, commodities, and US stocks.
-The CFD broker offers commission-free Standard accounts as well as commission-based Raw accounts, with the latter being the more suitable option for large-volume traders.
+The CFD broker offers commission-free Standard accounts as well as commission-based Raw accounts.
+During our hands-on evaluation, we focused on their commission-based Raw account, which provides the advanced infrastructure required by high-volume traders.

 FP Markets has been operating since 2005 and offers over 10,000 financial markets across six asset classes, including forex, commodities, indices, stocks, cryptocurrencies, and ETFs.
 Clients can connect their Standard or Raw accounts to third-party platforms like cTrader, MT4, and MT5.

-Pepperstone offers two main CFD account types, with Razor accounts being more suitable for large-volume and high-frequency traders.
-Razor accounts provide access to raw spreads from 0.0 pips and involve a fixed commission of $3.50 per side, per standard lot for forex positions.
+Pepperstone offers two main CFD account types, Standard and Razor, as the latter is more suitable for large-volume and high-frequency traders.
+Once we set up a Razor account, we got access to raw spreads from 0.0 pips and involve a fixed commission of $3.50 per side, per standard lot for forex positions.
+Our team verified that Pepperstone comfortably supports an institutional-ready maximum contract size of 100 standard lots per individual ticket.
 Note that all other asset classes are traded on a commission-free basis, same as with Standard accounts where minimum spreads start from 1 pip.

 Regardless of the account type, traders can choose from a selection of over 1,400 financial instruments, including 93 forex pairs, more than 1,100 stocks, commodities, indices, and cryptocurrencies.
 Maximum retail leverage coincides across the two accounts and is capped at 1:30 at the CySEC entity.
 Professional traders can use leverage as high as 1:500 for forex.

 With a history dating back to 1974, IG is an established broker that enables trading with over 17,000 financial markets for forex, indices, stocks, commodities, cryptocurrencies, and ETFs.
-Onboarding retail customers can trade forex CFDs with spreads as low as 0.6 pips and maximum leverage of 1:30 in Europe and 1:200 at the Bermuda-regulated division.
+During our hands-on review, we found that onboarded retail customers can trade forex CFDs with spreads as low as 0.6 pips.
+Depending on the jurisdiction, retail leverage is capped at 1:30 in Europe, while our team noted it reaches up to 1:200 at the Bermuda-regulated division.

 Launched in 2006, AvaTrade is a long-standing broker with a versatile product lineup that encompasses over 1,000 financial markets, including 53 currency pairs, indices, cryptocurrencies, stocks, and commodities.
 The broker operates globally with licenses from 9 regulatory authorities, including ASIC (Australia), CySEC (Cyprus), CBI (Ireland), FSCA (South Africa), and FSC (British Virgin Islands).

-FxPro offers several account types, with Raw+ and Elite posing as suitable options for high-volume traders.
+FxPro offers several account types, including FxPro Standard, MT4/5 Standard, MT4/5 Raw+, MT4/5 Elite, and cTrader.
+The Raw+ and Elite accounts are suitable options for high-volume traders.
 Both accounts have spreads from 0.0 pips on forex majors and charge a $3.5 commission each way per standard lot on forex positions.
 Onboarding customers can connect their commission-based accounts to MetaTrader 5 and MetaTrader 4.

 Deposits for the Elite account start from $1,000.
 The broker also supports transactions in other base currencies like EUR, GBP, JPY, PLN, and AUD.
 Elite traders may also qualify for rebates starting from $1.50 per standard lot.
 If you are an active high-volume trader and have deposited $50,000 or more, you may also apply for a Premium VIP account to access free VPS hosting services and reduced commissions.